On Recoding Ordered Treatments as Binary Indicators: Testing EMCO

+The tools we use to test this hypothesis require the sequence of random vectors $m_i = \{m_{i0},\dots,m_{i{\bar{D}}}\}, i=1,\dots,N$ to be independently distributed, which complicates replacing $\Pr(Z_i=1)$ with its sample analog.
+For this test, we therefore proceed treating $\Pr(Z_i=1)$ as known (as would be the case, for example, in an experiment where the researcher controls assignment of the instrument, or as may be a reasonable approximation when the sample is large).
+Because $E[m_i] \leq 0$ for any measurable $A \subseteq \mathcal{Y}$, one can concatenate these random vectors for multiple choices of $A$, yielding a total of $p$ restrictions.

 The econometrics literature has developed a variety of methods for testing moment inequalities of this form \citep[see][for a recent review]{canay2017practical}.
-We use a Kolmogorov-Smirnov (KS) variance adjusted test statistic:
+We use a Kolmogorov-Smirnov (KS) variance adjusted test statistic given by:

+where $j$ indexes the elements of $m_i$, $\bar{m}_j$ is the sample average of $m_{ij}$, and $S^2_j = \frac{\sum_{i=1}^N (m_{ij} - \bar{m}_j)^2}{N-1}$ is an estimate of its variance.
 The KS test statistic is commonly used in the literature on testing moment inequalities \citep[e.g.,][]{bai2019practical}.
-It is powerful when the objective is to detect whether any of the inequalities is violated \citep{CCK2018}, as is the case in our setting.\footnote{\cite{armstrong2018choice} shows that KS test statistics can have power advantages over Cramer–vonMises-style test statistics.}
+It is powerful when the objective is to detect whether any of the inequalities are violated \citep{CCK2018}, as is the case in our setting.